vandriodd/nextjs/nextjs-dashboard/README.md

 ### Chapter 10: Partial Prerendering

-- 🚧 What Partial Prerendering is.
+- ✔ What Partial Prerendering is.
-- 🚧 How Partial Prerendering works.
+- ✔ How Partial Prerendering works.

+### Chapter 11: Adding Search and Pagination

+- 🚧 Learn how to use the Next.js APIs: `useSearchParams`, `usePathname`, and `useRouter`.
+- 🚧 Implement search and pagination using URL search params.